foliant-docs/foliantcontrib.includes/README.md

                 foo: https://github.com/boo/bar.git
                 baz: https://github.com/foo/far.git#develop

-    you can include the content of the files `doc.md` from these repositories using the following syntax:
+    you can include the content of `doc.md` files from these repositories using the following syntax:

         <<include>$foo$path/to/doc.md</include>